itsoulltd/JSQLEditor/README.md

 ## JDBConnector

-### JDBConnector can connect with a DataSource in 3 different ways:
+### JDBConnector has 3 ways of connecting with DataSource:
 ----

     - JDBC Connection URL